FocusPaka/MEB/README.md

 'A minimum enclosing ball method to detect differential expression genes for RNA-seq data' [1].

+We add a new function `scMEB` for detecting differential expressed genes in scRNA-seq data withour prior clustering results.
+We benchmarked scMEB against two other methods that have implications for DEGs identification without clustering the cells.
+The analysis results of 11 real datasets demonstrated that scMEB had a better or at least comparable performance with the competing methods in terms of identifying marker genes, cell clustering, and predicting genes with biological functions.
+Moreover, scMEB ran much faster than the other methods, which is especially useful for detecting DEGs in high-throughput scRNA-seq data.

 # Introduction
 Next-generation sequencing provides the ability to study the underlying complexities of gene expression [2].
 It has been applied to a wide range